 What makes shipzero better than other calculation services?

 First, calculation of transport emissions is only a small part of our service.
 We offer a fully integrated service to monitor your emissions, manage the data involved, share the information with your partners and get hands on the data to analyze and optimize your emissions.
+Compared to your TMS or telematic system, shipzero provides multimodal analyses and CO2 emission allocation to single products or clients as well as optimization potentials via modal shift or switch to renewable propulsion.

 Second, we believe in collaboration and integrate service offerings from others to increase adoption and climate action within the industry.